haythamelz/json-data-server/README.md

-# json-data-service
+# JSON Data Service

 ## Quick Start up with local integration test run

-1) Ensure to have an AWS S3 bucket but don't worry about uploading and object
+1) Ensure to have an AWS S3 bucket but don't worry about uploading an object.
-2) Define environment variables as explained under `Local Setup` and choose an object name in the `CONFIG_KEY` variable
+2) Define environment variables as explained under `Local Setup` and choose an object name in the `CONFIG_KEY` variable.
-3) docker compose up the solution as described in `Local Setup`
+3) docker compose up the solution as described in `Local Setup`.
 4) Run k6 integration tests with the command defined under `k6 Integration tests`.
 If environment variables aren't specified then `EXECUTION` and `OPTIONS_SET` have default values of `local` and `integration` respectively.

 ## Local Setup